-Palbociclib is taken by mouth, in capsule form, and should be taken with food.
-Palbociclib is taken once a day, at approximately the same time every day for 21 days, followed by 7 days off.
-Swallow the capsules whole.
-Do not chew, crush, or open capsules before swallowing them.
+Palbociclib is taken by mouth, in capsule or tablet form, and should be taken with food.
+Palbociclib is taken once a day, at approximately the same time.
+Swallow the medication whole.
+Do not chew, crush, or open the medication before swallowing them.
 Do not take any capsules that are broken, cracked, or that look damaged.
 If you miss a day’s dose or vomit after taking a dose, do not take an extra dose.
 Take your next dose at your regular time.
 This medication is typically used in combination with an aromatase inhibitor or fulvestrant.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafinil.
 Do not eat grapefruit or drink grapefruit juice while you are on this therapy as it can interfere with how the medication is absorbed.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your HCP or Pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.